Bus-to-Show/bus-to-show-react/README.md

 Create a production build with `npm run build`.

-The resulting build directory can be served on localhost with `npx run serve -s build -l 4200`.
+The resulting build directory can be served on localhost with `npx serve -p 4200`.

 The build directory can also be deployed to production, but this step is unnecessary as any push/merge to the main branch will do so automatically via GitHub Actions.